Warning Signs of Damaged Roof Flashing: Protecting Your Tulsa Home from Water Damage

 DIY Flashing Assessment vs. Professional Inspection

 Homeowners can safely conduct preliminary roof flashing inspections without climbing onto their roofs.
-As mentioned above, using binoculars from the ground is an effective way to spot warning signs of damaged roof flashing.
+Using binoculars from the ground is an effective way to spot warning signs of damaged roof flashing.
 Look for visible rust streaks, separated or lifted metal pieces, and misaligned flashing around chimneys and roof penetrations.
 Pay closer attention to areas where flashing meets roofing materials, checking for gaps or unusual shadows that might indicate separation.

 While a DIY assessment offers early detection, certain symptoms need professional expertise.
 Contact a qualified Tulsa roofing contractor immediately if you notice interior water stains on ceilings or walls, especially following rain.
 Multiple or spreading water spots typically indicate progressive flashing failure that requires experienced evaluation.
 Similarly, visible sagging near flashing, bent or missing materials, or mold growth on exterior walls beneath rooflines are serious indicators of compromised roof flashing.